-Warm up properly, and reduce the risk of sports injury
+Warm-up properly and reduce the risk of sports injury

-Aims of the warm up
+Aims of the warm-up

-All four parts are equally important and any one part should not be neglected or thought of as not necessary.
+All four parts are equally important, and any part should not be neglected or thought of as not necessary.
 All four elements work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
 This process will help ensure the athlete has a minimal risk of sports injury.
 Let us have a look at each element individually.

-1. The general warm up
+1. The general warm-up

 2. Static stretching

-With the first two parts of the warm up carried out thoroughly and correctly, it is now safe to move onto the third part of an effective warm up.
+With the first two parts of the warm-up carried out thoroughly and correctly, it is now safe to move onto the third part of an effective warm-up.
 In this part, the athlete is specifically preparing their body for the demands of their particular sport.
-During this part of the warm up, more vigorous activity should be employed.
+During this part of the warm-up, more vigorous activity should be employed.
 Activities should reflect the type of movements and actions which will be required during the sporting event.

 4. Dynamic stretching